Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Trading off Accuracy and Efficiency in Computing

-Importantly, new risks emerge when such fast, scalable systems are deployed in the real world.
+\textbf{Implications in real-world ML systems.} We have provided examples of the trade-off in ML \emph{algorithms}, but have not yet considered how the trade-off behaves in \emph{deployed systems}---systems that consist of multiple computers that work together to solve large, complex problems.\footnote{Such systems often introduce additional asynchrony: Instead of one computer running an algorithm to solve a task, multiple computers work together in parallel.} Our aim is to understand the particular trade-off challenges in such \emph{distributed ML systems}, so we need to account for the ``distributed systems'' component just as much as ``ML''.
+The distributed setting is what enables potentially life-saving technology like AVs.\footnote{These systems reflect a triumph of new systems abstractions, not just innovations in ML~\cite{birman2019cloud}.} Importantly, new risks emerge when such fast, scalable systems are deployed in the real world.
 For example, researchers recently built a model that they showed could outperform humans in identifying gay individuals using facial recognition technology~\cite{wang2018gay}.\footnote{This claim has been challenged by several researchers, notably \citet{leuner2019replication}.} This disturbing result yielded a blizzard of media attention~\cite{hawkins2017gay, murphy2017gay}, yet it was also small-scale and slow.
 Consider a similar model, but one that is scalable and fast---integrated with a CCTV surveillance system serving real-time inference and deployed in a country hostile to LGBTQ rights.
 This may sound like science fiction, but low-latency, distributed vision systems already exist~\cite{wang2018china}.

-This example is broadly generative with regard to the range of potential risks from large-scale ML systems.
-We focus on the risks related to accuracy-efficiency trade-off implementation choices, first clarifying how the trade-off is implicated in distributed computing.
-From this basis, we can then layer on more complexity: We weave in our understanding of the accuracy-efficiency trade-off for ML algorithms (Section \ref{sec:ml}) and observe how the different tensions interact with each other.
-Considered together, we demonstrate how machine learning and distributed systems trade-offs present especially challenging problems for real-time, high-impact systems like AVs.
+While this example is generative concerning the range of potential risks from ML systems, we focus on the risks related to accuracy-efficiency trade-off implementations.\footnote{As we note in Section \ref{sec:intro}, while we focus our discussion of the policy implications of accuracy-efficiency trade-offs in distributed ML systems, reasoning about such trade-offs in other parts of computing could also serve useful to tech policymaking.
+Similarly, we focus our analysis concerning accountability mechanisms to the accuracy-efficiency trade-off, even though distributed ML systems raise a variety of other accountability concerns, aside from this trade-off.} We next clarify how the trade-off is implicated in distributed computing, and then combine this with our ML discussion to show how the different tensions interact with each other.
+Considered together, ML and distributed computing trade-offs present especially challenging problems for real-time, high-impact systems like AVs.
 In Section \ref{sec:policy} we will ultimately argue that clarifying the relationship between these risks and trade-off choices can help policymakers hold such systems accountable. \\